leanprover-community/lean4-metaprogramming-book/md/main/macros.md

 ## `MonadQuotation` and `MonadRef`
-Based on this description of the hygiene mechanism one interesting quesiton pops up, how do we know what the current list of macro scopes actually is?
+Based on this description of the hygiene mechanism one interesting question pops up, how do we know what the current list of macro scopes actually is?
 After all in the macro functions that were defined above there is never any explicit passing around of the scopes happening.
 As is quite common in functional programming, as soon as we start